Major Requirements

 • Lower-division courses may not be taken for upper-division credit by adding another assignment.

-• If you sign up for a crew after the registration deadline, you may register for credit for that crew the following term only.
+• If you sign up for a production crew after the registration deadline, you may register for credit for that crew the following term only.

 • Regularly taught courses may not be taken in another term, or at another time, under TA 405: Reading.
 Please plan to take these courses when they are offered.

-• Transfer students may petition the department head for special consideration with regard to waiving degree requirements.
+• Transfer students may petition the department for special consideration with regard to waiving degree requirements.
 Consult your advisor to initiate this process.

 For more information about the theatre arts major, please consult our Undergraduate Student Handbook.